LeivoSepp/Lesson-LightSensor-TSL2591/README.md

 Changing the integration time gives you a longer time over which to sense light.
 Longer timelines are slower, but are good in very low light situtations!
 This sensor has three parameters for timing.
    * 100ms the shortest measure time, use in bright light
-   * 200ms average measure time, use in medium light
+   * 200ms average measure time, use in medium light (default)
    * 300ms average measure time, use in medium light
    * 400ms long measure time, use in dim light
    * 500ms long measure time, use in dim light